 Standing at the front of the Council House, just by the steps, are two stone lions – one on each side.
 These lions are well known and well loved in Nottingham with the left one in particular being a traditional meeting place for those who live in or around the city.

 Address: Nottingham City Council, The Council House, Old Market Square, Nottingham NG1 2DT

-The Council House is right at the heart of the city centre next to the Old Market Square and a short walk from Nottingham Castle, The Lace Market and the two main shopping centres, Broadmarsh and Victoria Centre.
+The Council House is right at the heart of the city centre next to the Old Market Square and a short walk from the two main shopping centres, Broadmarsh and Victoria Centre.